 The reason we think that Liberty Broadband stock might be a value trap is because

-Companies with poor financial strength offer investors a high risk of permanent capital loss.
-To avoid permanent capital loss, an investor must do their research and review a company's financial strength before deciding to purchase shares.
-Both the cash-to-debt ratio and interest coverage of a company are a great way to to understand its financial strength.
-Liberty Broadband has a cash-to-debt ratio of 0.25, which which ranks worse than 75% of the companies in the industry of Media - Diversified.
-The overall financial strength of Liberty Broadband is 4 out of 10, which indicates that the financial strength of Liberty Broadband is poor.
+Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
+Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
+Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
+Liberty Broadband has a cash-to-debt ratio of 0.29, which is worse than 73% of the companies in the industry of Media - Diversified.
+GuruFocus ranks the overall financial strength of Liberty Broadband at 4 out of 10, which indicates that the financial strength of Liberty Broadband is poor.
 This is the debt and cash of Liberty Broadband over the past years:

-One of the most important factors in the valuation of a company is growth.
-Long-term stock performance is closely correlated with growth according to GuruFocus research.
-Companies that grow faster create more value for shareholders, especially if that growth is profitable.
-The average annual revenue growth of Liberty Broadband is 57.6%, which ranks better than 96% of the companies in the industry of Media - Diversified.
-The 3-year average EBITDA growth is -45.3%, which ranks in the bottom 10% of the companies in the industry of Media - Diversified.
+Growth is probably the most important factor in the valuation of a company.
+GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
+The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth rate of Liberty Broadband is 57.6%, which ranks better than 96% of the companies in the industry of Media - Diversified.
+The 3-year average EBITDA growth rate is -45.3%, which ranks in the bottom 10% of the companies in the industry of Media - Diversified.

-In short, the stock of Liberty Broadband (NAS:LBRDA, 30-year Financials) is believed to be possible value trap.
+Overall, the stock of Liberty Broadband (NAS:LBRDK, 30-year Financials) is believed to be possible value trap.
 The company's financial condition is poor and its profitability is poor.
 Its growth ranks in the bottom 10% of the companies in the industry of Media - Diversified.
 To learn more about Liberty Broadband stock, you can check out its 30-year Financials here.

 To find out the high quality companies that may deliever above average returns, please check out GuruFocus High Quality Low Capex Screener.